katumwalauren/javascript/note.md

 >=	greater than or equal to
 <=	less than or equal to
 ?	ternary operator
-** asigning a result to a a variable means asigning it witha function ** when arranging a string in alphabetical order, it should be written in small letters
+** asigning a result to a a variable means asigning it with a function ** when arranging a string in order, it should be written in small letters
 ## number[i] * i => is multiplying anumber
 ## number[i] * number[i] => is squaring
 <> function nameOfTheFunction(){